jimwatt/P1-lanelines/writeup.md

 ![alt text][image7]

 ##### Step 7.
 Use RANSAC linear regression to generate a single representative left lane line, and single representative right lane line.
+The RANSAC linear regressor is implemented using scikit-learn.
 ![alt text][image8]
+___

-## 3. Results
+## 4. Results

 ### Processing of still images: